← Home

 Education

 I hold a Bachelor of Science in Computer Science with a concentration in Computerized Information Systems from the University of Puerto Rico at Ponce, and a Master of Science in Computer Engineering from the University of Puerto Rico, Mayagüez Campus.
-During my undergraduate years, I served as President of the ALPHA Computer Association for two years, served as President of the General Student Council, and was an Information Systems Tutor for the Title V Project.

 Career

-From May 2015 to March 2018 (almost three years) I had the privilege of working at the Office of Information Systems of the University of Puerto Rico, Central Administration.
+From 2015 to 2018 (almost three years) I had the privilege of working at the Office of Information Systems of the University of Puerto Rico, Central Administration.
 My work there focused on Information Systems oriented to Research Management.
 I considered myself a “doer” and was always happy to collaborate on any project that helped improve the Information Systems at UPR.
 A “doer” is someone who acts rather than merely talks or thinks.

-In April 2018 I joined Kuali Inc. as a Software Engineer.
+In 2018 I joined Kuali Inc. as a Software Engineer.
 Working at Kuali was a continuation of the experiences I had begun to gather at UPR, both academically and professionally.
-I worked at Kuali until April 2021.
+I worked at Kuali until 2021.

-Recently, I have been leaning into Agentic Software Engineering — identifying the gaps I see and using them as opportunities to help us get better at applying AI to our day-to-day operations and to improve our SDLC.
+Recently, I have been leaning into Agentic Software Engineering, identifying the gaps I see and using them as opportunities to help us get better at applying AI to our day-to-day operations and to improve our SDLC.
 I am a strong advocate for solid testing practices, and I believe that matters even more now with the rise of AI-assisted coding.
 Doing thoughtful code reviews is another core part of my day, and I have had the opportunity to lead a number of important projects as well as contribute meaningfully to others led by my teammates.

 Giving back